14pankajkumar/portfolio/README.md

-This is portfolio website.
+This is a portfolio website.
 Backend is written in Python Flask.